OliviaNguyen1789/Bicycle-Manufacturer-dataset--Sales-Performance-Analysis--SQL/README.md

 <img width="543" alt="Screen Shot 2025-03-04 at 10 05 01 AM" src="https://github.com/user-attachments/assets/c837acc9-2a9d-409b-9a73-1ed0bd231ce9" />

+Regarding geographic performance, the top three territories with the highest sales orders from 2011 to 2014 were TerritoryIDs 4, 6, and 1, maintaining their leading positions throughout the period.
+While overall order volume experienced significant growth, 2014 saw a sharp decrease.
+It is essential to examine the causes of this downturn and implement appropriate solutions.
+Additionally, the company should consider replicating the successful strategies of these territories in other regions.

 ### Query 04: Calculate Total Discount Cost belongs to Seasonal Discount for each SubCategory